instantdb/instant/README.md

 Could it be better?

-In 2021, **we realized that most of the schleps we face as UI engineers are actually database problems problems in disguise.** (We got into greater detail [in this essay](https://instantdb.com/essays/next_firebase))
+In 2021, **we realized that most of the schleps we face as UI engineers are actually database problems in disguise.** (We got into greater detail [in this essay](https://instantdb.com/essays/next_firebase))

 <p align="center">
   <a href="#">